Abelianization of Lie algebroids and Lie groupoids: Abelianization of Lie groupoids

 \begin{definition} A smooth map $f:X\rightarrow X'$ is \emph{locally subductive} at $x\in X$ if for any plot $P$ of $X'$ such that $P(0)=f(x)$, there exist an open neighborhood $V$ of 0 and a plot $Q:V\rightarrow X$ of $X$ such that $Q(0)=x$ and $f\circ Q=P|_V$.
 We call $f$ a \emph{local subduction} if it is locally subductive at all $x\in X$. \end{definition}

 \begin{example} Let $f:\R\rightarrow\R$ be such that $f(0)=1$ and $f$ vanishes when $|x|>1$.
-Then $g:\R^2\rightarrow\R=f(x)\cdot y$ is a subduction but not a local subduction. \end{example} A diffeological groupoid is called \emph{locally subductive} if the source and target maps are local subductions. \begin{proposition} A locally subductive diffeological groupoid $\G$ has abelianization $\G\ab=\G/(\G,\G)$ a locally subductive diffeological groupoid. \end{proposition}
+Then $g:\R^2\rightarrow\R=f(x)\cdot y$ is a subduction but not a local subduction. \end{example} A diffeological groupoid is called \emph{locally subductive} if the source and target maps are local subductions. \begin{proposition} A locally subductive diffeological groupoid $\G$ always has abelianization $\G\ab=\G/(\G_M,\G_M)$, which is also a locally subductive diffeological groupoid. \end{proposition}

-\begin{proof} Let $[g]\in \G_1\ab$ and $P$ be a plot of $\G_0=\tilde{\G_0}$ such that $P(0)=s\ab(\tilde{g})$.
+\begin{proof} Let $[g]\in \G_1\ab$ and $P$ be a plot of $\G_0=\tilde{\G_0}$ such that $P(0)=s\ab([g])$.
 Then since $s$ is locally subductive, we have open neighborhood $V$ of 0 and $Q$ in plot of $\G_1$ such that $Q(0)=g$ and $s\circ Q=P|_V$.
 Now take $\tilde{Q}=q\circ Q$, which will be a plot of $\G_1\ab$.
 We have $\tilde{Q}(0)=[g]$ and $\tilde{s}\circ \tilde{Q}=s\circ Q=P|_V$.
 Thus $\tilde{s}$ is a local subduction. \end{proof}